ABOUT

 The gap between strategy and execution became more interesting than strategy itself.

 Before Babbel, I ran a brand and communications consultancy with clients including Sony Music, Radisson Hotels and the Reserve Bank of India.
-A Masters in Communications from RMIT University, Melbourne reinforced the same lesson.
-Direction collapses quickly when narrative is not supported by structure.
+That work taught me that direction collapses quickly when narrative is not supported by structure.
+It pulled me into executive support, and eventually into building leadership infrastructure at scale.

 Executive communication was a core part of the work.
 Internally, that meant translating leadership decisions so they landed across a company of more than 1,000 people.
-Externally, I shaped the CEO's positioning with investors, media and senior candidates, building credibility grounded in how the company actually operated.
+Externally, I shaped the CEO's positioning with investors, media and senior candidates, building credibility grounded in how the company actually worked.

 Based in Berlin.
 Working globally.